 Tsavo east national park

 Tsavo east national park is the largest preserved national park in Kenya.
 It is also the oldest for that matter.
-It is covered by grasslands and Savannah.
-It sits on a semi-arid land giving it a dry feel, complete opposite of the Aberdares national park which is thick and evergreen
+It is covered by grasslands and savannahs.

 Large herds of elephants are all over rolling on red-dust soil and gathering at main watering points to quench thirst and cool their bodies.
-The image of these creatures splashing each other with water if of delight never to forgotten.
+The image of these creatures splashing each other with water is of delight never to forget.

 The Tsavo is rich in exploration.
-You can traverse along 300 kilometers of Yatta plateau which makes World’s largest lava flow.
+You can traverse 300 kilometers of the Yatta plateau which makes the World’s largest lava flow.

 The galena river also comes in handy for your recipe for sightseeing.
 It perfectly creates a good contrast of lush line greenery that cuts at the middle of the dusty park.
 You’ll find pods of hippos, crocodiles, and waterbucks foraging.